TightCap: 3D Human Shape Capture with Clothing Tightness Field: Experimental Results

 In this section, we evaluate our individual technique components, i.e., the human template alignment, the clothing tightness prediction, as well as the shape recovery from the tightness map in the following contents, respectively.

-\myparagraph{Alignment evaluation.} We first evaluate the effectiveness of our clothing-adaptive human template (CA-SMPL) in Sec.~\ref{TemplateModel} by comparing to the original SMPL model~\cite{loper2015smpl} using the same multi-stage alignment algorithm.
-As shown in Fig.\ref{Comparison_SMPL}, the original SMPL suffers from severe alignment error, especially for those local regions like faces and fingers due to the limited generation ability to handle clothing variations.
-In contrast, our enhanced template is more robust to both the clothing and human posture variations, leading to superior alignment accuracy.
+\paragraph{Alignment evaluation.} We first evaluate the effectiveness of our clothing-adaptive human template (CA-SMPL) in Sec.~\ref{TemplateModel} by comparing it to the original SMPL model~\citep{loper2015smpl} using the same multi-stage alignment algorithm.
+As shown in Fig.\ref{Comparison_SMPL}, the original SMPL suffers from severe alignment error, especially for those local regions like crotch and neck due to the limited generation ability to handle clothing variations. \chen{In contrast, our enhanced template is more robust to both the clothing variations in our dataset, leading to the improvement in the clothing alignment accuracy.}

 We further evaluate our multi-stage alignment in Sec.~\ref{alignment} by analyzing the influence of each stage, both qualitatively and quantitatively.
 Let \emph{Silhouette based} and \emph{Point cloud based} denote the variations of our alignment method after the first and the second stages, respectively.
-Besides, we further compare to the alignment baseline~\cite{tong2012scanning}, which directly align a 3D mesh with the input point cloud, denoted as \emph{Non-rigid}.
+Besides, we further compare to the alignment baseline~\citep{tong2012scanning}, which directly aligns a 3D mesh with the input point cloud, denoted as \emph{Non-rigid}.
 In Fig.\ref{3_stage_more} we present the qualitative results of each stage for various challenging inputs.
 Note that our full scheme achieves superior alignment results and can even float the crack on skirt and match the clothing boundary around the wrist.
 Furthermore, the qualitative and quantitative results in Fig.~\ref{3_stage_non_rigid} clearly demonstrate the effectiveness of each stage in our alignment scheme.
-Meanwhile, without the good initial state provided by the silhouette based deformation, the baseline~\cite{tong2012scanning} can not converge to a good result.
+Meanwhile, without the good initial state provided by the silhouette based deformation, the baseline~\citep{tong2012scanning} can not converge to a good result.